-Vic, the ‘spinning wheel’ is an occasional occurrence when watching any live streaming service, such as Sling TV, YouTube TV, Hulu Live and AT&T TV Now.
+Jackie, the ‘spinning wheel’ is an occasional occurrence when watching any live streaming service, such as Sling TV, YouTube TV, Hulu Live, Fubo and DIRECTV Stream.
 You will be watching a movie or TV show when suddenly the picture will freeze and a small spinning wheel will appear in the middle of the screen.

 Fortunately, live streaming services have improved their delivery systems in recent years so it’s less noticeable than it used to be.
 (Home Internet services have also increased their speeds and efficiencies.)
 But it’s still a problem.